WAFFO/wip-rust-game-engine/readme.md

 Name pending.

-## BRANCH: homebrew_glm

-This branch requires you also download my other project: [homebrew_glm](https://github.com/WAFFO/homebrew-glm/)

-Update the Cargo.toml file with the path that best suits you.

 ### Purpose

 Game Engine will house components and systems that every game needs.
 Game Engine contains WebGL rendering with GLM functionality.